TylerLu/Developer-Finder/README.md

 #### Back-end

-The back-end is a Python App.
+The back-end is a Python (3.6) App.

 * Uses the [Flask microframework](http://flask.pocoo.org/) to implement the web app and routing.

-* Uses the [Python Social Auth](https://python-social-auth.readthedocs.io/en/latest/) library to enable GitHub/LinkedIn accounts to login and returns user profile information from these systems.
+* Uses the [Python Social Auth](https://python-social-auth.readthedocs.io/en/latest/) library to enable GitHub and LinkedIn accounts to login and returns user profile information from these systems.

    The following path are exposed for authentication: